_heic.png)

 About Amber

 Amber began her career as a victim advocate working with survivors of sexual assault and domestic violence in 2012.
-She takes a depathologising approach to therapy which highlights your strengths, focuses on your goals, and emphasises the therapeutic relationship.
+Amber takes a depathologising approach to therapy and emphasises the therapeutic relationship.

 Therapeutic Interests